embedly/embedly-docs/extract/features/index.rst

 Security and Extra
 ------------------

-These security features are available at an extra cost with the ``Read`` product.
+These security features are available at an extra cost with the ``Extract`` product.

 :doc:`Frame <frame>`

-  For sites that require XSS protection, by adding a query argument to your API calls the ``Read`` API endpoints will wrap all embeds in a hosted IFrame for any embed.
+  For sites that require XSS protection, by adding a query argument to your API calls the ``Extract`` API endpoints will wrap all embeds in a hosted IFrame for any embed.
   :doc:`Learn more <ssl>`

 :doc:`SSL <ssl>`

-  For sites that require SSL, by adding a query argument to your API calls the ``Read`` API endpoints will send back an SSL hosted IFrame for any embed.
+  For sites that require SSL, by adding a query argument to your API calls the ``Extract`` API endpoints will send back an SSL hosted IFrame for any embed.
   :doc:`Learn more <ssl>`